mattlima/mooog/README.md

     node_type: "Oscillator"
 } );
 ```
-Here we've assigned the Node reference to a variable, but we can also reference an initialized node using its
+Here we've assigned the node reference to a variable, but we can also reference an initialized node using its
 id as a single argument:

 `M.node('my_new_node_string_id');`